Thales Group: Acquisitions

 In 2016, Thales acquired Vormetric, a data security company, for $400M.

 In 2017, it acquired Guavus and bid €4.76B for digital security company Gemalto.

-In 2018, Thales committed to divesting nCipher as condition for its acquisition of Gemalto; in June 2019 it divested nCipher to Entrust.
+In 2018, Thales committed to divesting nCipher as a condition for its acquisition of Gemalto; in June 2019 it divested nCipher to Entrust.

+In 2023, Thales acquired cybersecurity company, Imperva, from Thoma Bravo for $3.6B.
+The acquisition was completed in December 2023.

 Operations

 Thales Group supplies electronic devices and equipment used by the French Armed Forces from its past as Thomson-CSF, including the SPECTRA helmet for the army and the gendarmerie.
 It has worked with Dassault Aviation on the Dassault Rafale aircraft and made its SPECTRA defensive aids.
 Thales often worked with DCNS and designed the electronics used on French ships, and it is involved in the construction of both the Horizon and FREMM programs.
 Thales, as Thomson-CSF, was involved in the Taiwan frigates scandal, relating to the sale of La Fayette-class frigates to Taiwan.

-It is also present in Eurosam as Thomson-CSF was a founder of the consortium along Aérospatiale and Alenia Aeronautica.
+It is also present in Eurosam as Thomson-CSF was a founder of the consortium along with Aérospatiale and Alenia Aeronautica.
 In February 2004, Thales was awarded a contract for a new command and control system for the French Navy, the SIC 21, that will be fitted on the Charles de Gaulle, many vessels and shore locations.

 Additionally, the initially planned French aircraft carrier PA2 involved Thales as the main designer of the ship.
 However, the project was cancelled in 2013.

 Thales is also working on X-ray imaging, finances, energy and operating commercial satellites.

 By 2012, the company is mainly composed of five branches: Defense, Security, Space, Aerospace and Ground transportation.

-Among the EU supported projects Thales participates in are:
+Among the EU-supported projects Thales participates in are: